ThinkbotsAreFree/Birdy/README.md

 #### Global variables

-For convenience (or rather for potential use cases I can't think of right now), peers can read (insert) global variables with `¤1`, and write (assign) global variables with `:1`.
+For convenience (or rather for potential use cases I can't think of right now), peers can read (insert) global variables with the function `¤1`, and write (assign) global variables with the command `:1`.
 Since variable identifiers are 1 character long, there's only a limited number of them.
 They should be used rarely, maybe as a very general blackboard, or as configuration panel.

 If two peers assign a value to the same global variable simultaneously, nothing happens: value of the global variable remains unchanged.